 Squatting may help prevent hemorrhoids or prevent the worsening of hemorrhoids.
 The squat posture is also better for pregnant women as squatting avoids putting pressure on the uterus.
 One study suggests that the greater the hip flexion achieved by squatting the straighter the rectoanal canal will be, and accordingly, less strain will be required for defecation. (source)

-Using a bidet is much more hygienic that using dry toilet paper.
-And let me tell you something about those adult wet wipes, no matter what it says on the side of the package, they should not be flushed.
+Using a bidet is much more hygienic than using dry toilet paper.
+Let me tell you something about those adult wet wipes; they should not be flushed.
+I understand the package says they are flushable.
 Yes, a wipe can be flushed, but what you don’t see is the problems they cause down the line, literally and figuratively.
 I won’t use word space on it, but if you don’t believe it’s a problem, go here, here and here or just Google it and check out the almost 300,000 results.

 While traveling through Japan, one thing we noticed was that the bathrooms, even in the airport had the option to rinse your booty!
 When it comes to bathrooms, we could take some pointers from the Japanese!
 The toilets there actually have everything you need to wash your booty!
 I read one estimate that over 70% of Japanese households currently had a bidet.
 After you begin using a bidet, you will find dry toilet paper almost primitive!